wescale/kubernetes-formation/Day-2/Pods/exercise-2/tutorial.md

 ## Schedule a pod to the dev environment

-Complete the given <walkthrough-editor-open-file filePath="dev-pod-busybox.yml">dev-pod-busybox.yml</walkthrough-editor-open-file> file to tolerate the taint `node-type` with value `dev` and effect `no-execute`.
+Complete the given <walkthrough-editor-open-file filePath="dev-pod-busybox.yml">dev-pod-busybox.yml</walkthrough-editor-open-file> file to tolerate the taint `node-type` with value `dev` and effect `NoExecute`.

 Create the pod: